 Arranging your Vaccines before Travelling

-To ensure that you allow sufficient time for your immunity to develop before travelling please arrange your consultations at least:
+To ensure that you allow sufficient time for your immunity to develop before travelling please return your risk assessment for at least:

 - 6 - 12 months before departure for world treks.